fetchai/cosmpy/DEVELOPING.md

 ## Development commands

-There are various makefile commands which are helpful during development.
-Some of the more prominent ones are listed below:
+There are various makefile commands that help the development.
+Some of them are:

 - For linting:
   ```bash